Sonar Pipe Inspection Is an Effective Visual Inspection Method

 What Are the Benefits of Sonar Profiling?

-- Sonar pipeline profiling provides data below the waterline, even in submerged assets such as pipes that carry high flow, those that are surcharged, or outfalls and siphons.
+- Sonar pipe profiling provides data below the sewer waterline, even in submerged assets such as pipes that carry high flow, those that are surcharged, or outfalls and siphons.

-- The pipeline’s condition can be safely recorded and monitored while it is in service, providing data on the integrity of the pipeline and its operating characteristics.
+- The pipe’s condition can be safely recorded and monitored while it is in service, providing data on the integrity of the pipeline and its operating characteristics.

-- When a pipeline requires repair or rehabilitation, our sonar pipeline assessment services add an accurate picture of its condition to the bid documents, eliminating costly change-orders.
+- When a sewer line requires repair or rehabilitation, our sonar pipeline assessment services add an accurate picture of its condition to the bid documents, eliminating costly change-orders.